 How you manage your groceries will depend on the type of room you have, but there are options for getting groceries at Disney World.
 Remember that you don't have to cook a five-course dinner to save money.
 Just having the groceries to throw together quick lunches can result in big savings over paying for meals at the parks.

 45. If you qualify, consider tables in wonderland

 Tables in Wonderland is an awesome restaurant discount program for Florida Residents, Disney Vacation Club members, and Walt Disney World Passholders.
 Those limitations, and the up-front cost ($150 DVC and AP, $175 Florida Residents) take away some of the magic from the program, but the 20% discount on meals, including alcohol, at a long list of restaurants can make this program more than worth its cost.

 8 Other Ways to save at Walt Disney World

 Savings can be found in other nooks and crannies of Disney planning and the Disney experience.
 Here's 8 final ways to save on your trip!

 46. 15% off tours with the Chase Disney Visa

-The Chase Disney Visa card gets you 15% off most park tours, like the amazing Keys to the Kingdom and Backstage Tales tours.
+The Chase Disney Visa card gets you 15% off most park tours, like the amazing Keys to the Kingdom tour and Backstage Tales tour.
 The full listing can be found at Chase's site here, and we've got a post about the card here.